Luke Dashjr: Opinions on Bitcoin

 Dashjr believes that the number of Bitcoin nodes is higher than most estimates.
 In a research paper conducted by the University of Bristol, Dashjr, explained that many estimates, including those from BitNodes, underreport non-listening nodes.
 While BitNodes reported around 10,000 active Bitcoin nodes, Dashjr believes that over 100,000 nodes are in operation if non-listening nodes are included.

-Dashjr also believes that inscriptions and ordinals on Bitcoin constitute spam.
+Dashjr stated in a Twitter post that the inscriptions used by Ordinals and BRC-20 were using a vulnerability within Bitcoin Core in an attempt to "spam the blockchain".
 Dashjr argues that inscriptions congest the network, complicating the mining process and the network’s overall support.
-For that reason, Dashjr maintains an alternative client to Bitcoin Core called Bitcoin Knots which filters certain transactions, such as inscriptions and ordinals, which go above the default maximum 42-byte datacarriersize limit (this dictates the maximum size of data in data carrier transactions that get relayed and mined).
+For that reason, Dashjr maintains an alternative client to Bitcoin Core called Bitcoin Knots which filters certain transactions, such as inscriptions and ordinals, which go above the default maximum 42-byte datacarrier size limit (this dictates the maximum size of data in data carrier transactions that get relayed and mined).
 Bitcoin Knots is the node software used by Ocean mining.

 Personal life

-In 2023, Luke Dashjr's Bitcoin wallet, containing 216.93 bitcoins, was stolen.
+In 2023, Luke Dashjr's Bitcoin wallet, containing 216.93 bitcoin, was stolen.
 Dashjr believes a cybercriminal obtained his PGP key, which then led to a compromise of his hot wallet.